dijital20/pytexas2022-data-types/Slides.md

 ## Classes

-Use a `class` when you want a rigid, deterministic structure for holding data (fields) and actions (methods) on that data.
+Use a `class` over a `dict` when you want a rigid, deterministic structure for holding data (fields) and/or actions (methods) on that data.

 ```python
 >>> class WarpDrive(object):